Holist-IX/athos/README.md

 ### Faucet

-By default Athos is designed to work with Faucet as the controller for the OpenFlow switches.
+By default, Athos is designed to work with Faucet as the controller for the OpenFlow switches.
 A sample config has been provided in `etc/faucet/faucet.yaml`, with rules provided to work with the Umbrella bmv2 core.
-The included faucet install is unchanged within the docker containers, so any configuration can be used, however do note that it can cause problems if used with the default bmv2 switches that does switching based on mac shifting.
+The included faucet install is unchanged within the docker containers, so any configuration can be used, however do note that it can cause problems if used with the default bmv2 switches that does switching based on MAC shifting.

 ### bmv2

-Athos by defualt uses an Umbrella core switch for it's P4 switches.
+Athos by default uses an Umbrella core switch for it's P4 switches.
 This is compiled using bmv2, based on their `simple_switch` and the resulting JSON that tells the switch how to implement its packet processing.
-This JSON is located at `/etc/athos/umbrella.json` however you can use the `--p4-json` option to declare another compiled P4 json file.
+This JSON is located at `/etc/athos/umbrella.json` however you can use the `--p4-json` option to declare another compiled P4 JSON file.

-Currently there is no support for topologies with bmv2 switches running different P4 code to one another, however support could be added later if there is enough interest.
+Currently, there is no support for topologies with bmv2 switches running different P4 code to one another, however support could be added later if there is enough interest.